csae1152/JavaForHighThroughput/README.md

 As our application maintains a large cache of long-lived objects in the heap, we increased the threshold of triggering old GC by setting: -XX:CMSInitiatingOccupancyFraction=92 -XX:+UseCMSInitiatingOccupancyOnly.
 We also tried to increase the young generation size to reduce the young collection frequency, but reverted this change as it increased the 99.9th percentile application latency.

+Reduce GC pause duration

+The young GC pause duration can be reduced by decreasing the young generation size as it may lead to less data being copied in survivor spaces or promoted per collection.
+However, as previously mentioned, we have to observe the impact of reduced young generation size and the resulting increase in GC frequency on the overall application throughput and latency.
+The young GC pause duration also depends on tenuring thresholds and the old generation size.